Ordaro/ordaro_api/AUTH0_IMPLEMENTATION.md

 ## 🎉 Implementation Complete!

-This document describes the Auth0 authentication system that has been implemented for the OrderMind POS restaurant chain system.
+This document describes the Auth0 authentication system that has been implemented for the Ordaro POS restaurant chain system.

 ## 📋 What Has Been Implemented